 Hurricane Florence strengthens in Atlantic: Tips to prepare for the storm

-Hurricanes can wreak havoc for coastal areas, but there are steps you can take to prepare before a storm strikes.
+Hurricanes can wreak havoc for coastal areas, but there are steps you can take to get ready before a storm strikes.

 In fact, there are things you can do at this very moment, Ready.gov says — like putting three days’ worth of supplies together and knowing local evacuation routes and where shelters can be found.

+Florence was a Category 4 hurricane last week, the first of the 2018 Atlantic season.
+It later weakened to a tropical storm after encountering strong wind shears and cooler waters.

+However, it regained hurricane strength Sunday, and is expected to “rapidly intensify” into a major storm in the next few days as it continues its path toward the East Coast where residents are preparing for the worst.

-Read on for other steps you can follow as Hurricane Florence becomes the first major hurricane of the year.
+Read on for other steps you can follow to prepare for the storm.

 Counting down